cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ## Preparing files

 First, we need to get the code.
-On your terminal type:
+Go to folder you have created for this lesson and on your terminal type:

 ~~~
-git clone -b sideband https://github.com/allanjales/efficiency_tagandprobe
+git clone -b sideband git://github.com/allanjales/efficiency_tagandprobe
 cd efficiency_tagandprobe
 ~~~
 {: .language-bash}